 The District Court system was created by the Legislature in 1961.
-The District Court has 33 judges who hold court in 13 districts at many locations throughout Maine.
+The District Court has 38 judges who hold court in eight (8) regions at many locations throughout Maine.
 This court hears civil, criminal and family matters and always sits without a jury.
 Civil suits claiming monetary damages, domestic relations cases (divorces, separations, custody, and property disputes), and involuntary commitments are examples of civil cases.
 There is also established within the District Court a Family Division that has jurisdiction over family matters in the District Court.
 There are 8 Family Law Magistrates who work in the Family Division.

 A plaintiff who has a right to trial by jury in a civil action waives the right by bringing the action in District Court; a defendant with a right to a civil jury may remove the action to a Superior Court for jury trial.

 The court also tries cases involving civil violations and Class D and E criminal offenses when the defendant waives the right to a jury trial.
 In addition, the court hears all juvenile matters and traffic infraction cases.

 Most decisions of the District Court may be appealed directly to the Supreme Judicial Court, except for small claims and forcible entry and detainer cases.

 In Maine, the small claims court is a special session of the District Court held in each district on certain days determined by the Chief Judge of the District Court.
 In small claims court, the procedure is simplified, hearings are informal, and parties generally appear without attorneys.
 Small claims proceedings are appropriate only when the amount in controversy, not including interest and costs, is not more than $6,000.
 Appeals from small claims judgments may be taken to the Superior Court.
 A defendant who appeals, and who has a right to a jury trial, may have a trial de novo (a complete retrial) before a Superior Court jury.